Eagle Meaning and Symbolism

 To have an eagle as your totem animal means that you are focussed on your goal, yet adventurous, vibrant and keen to experience everything with delight.

-But as much as you are daring, you are equally grounded and benign in thinking of others and providing solutions to their problems.
+But as much as you are daring, you are equally grounded and benignant in thinking of others and providing solutions to their problems.

 You have divine wisdom, insight and you follow an enlightened path.